-Block 18 is located in the Angolan offshore, 160 miles northwest of Luanda.
+Block 18 is located in the Angolan offshore, 160 kilometers northwest of Luanda.
 Eight discoveries were made in this block, of which the fields Galio, Cromio, Cobalto, Paladio, and Plutonio make up the first producing development known as Greater Plutonio.
 Platina, one of the other field in this block was approved by the Concessionaire in December 2018 and it is the next development of the this block.

 Area: 5,000 sq. kilometres